Emiliano Marcondes: 2019–20 season: Loan to Midtjylland and return

 After making five appearances during the first month of the 2019–20 season, personal reasons led to Marcondes' seeking a return to Denmark.
 On 2 September 2019, he joined Danish Superliga club FC Midtjylland, also owned by Brentford owner Matthew Benham, on loan until 31 December 2019.
 He contributed 12 appearances and two goals to Midtjylland's 2019–20 Danish Superliga-winning season.

 Five days after his return, Marcondes' first Brentford goal was enough to beat Stoke City in an FA Cup third round match.
-By the time Brentford's 2019–20 season ended with defeat in the 2020 Championship play-off Final, Marcondes had made 30 appearances and scored four goals.
+By the time Brentford's 2019–20 season ended with defeat in the 2020 Championship play-off final, Marcondes had made 30 appearances and scored four goals.

 2020–21 season: Championship play-off winner

 Marcondes began the 2020–21 season alternating between starting and substitute roles and his bicycle kick in an EFL Cup third round victory over West Bromwich Albion on 22 September 2020 was voted the EFL Cup Goal of the Round.
 He made 24 appearances before suffering a back injury in January 2021, which kept him out for seven weeks.
 Marcondes continued on in a substitute role for the remainder of the regular season, but started in two of Brentford's three playoff matches.
-He started in the 2021 Championship play-off Final versus Swansea City and scored Brentford's second goal in the 2–0 win, which secured promotion to the Premier League.
+He started in the 2021 Championship play-off final versus Swansea City and scored Brentford's second goal in the 2–0 win, which secured promotion to the Premier League.
 Marcondes finished the 2020–21 season with 40 appearances, three goals and departed the club when his contract expired.
 Marcondes made 97 appearances and scored seven goals during his 3 1/2 seasons with Brentford.
 Looking back on his Brentford career in June 2021, Marcondes stated "the position that I played at Brentford was not the optimal one for me.
 I played as an 8 and I want to play as a 10 instead.
 I never really got into those positions that I really wanted to be in and where I think I am best".

 AFC Bournemouth

 On 3 July 2021, Marcondes signed a three-year contract with Championship club AFC Bournemouth on a free transfer.
 He was heavily involved in the first team squad during the opening month of the season, making seven appearances and scoring one goal, before being dropped to the bench after the September international break.
 Marcondes returned to match play on 3 November, with a substitute cameo in a 2–1 league defeat to Preston North End.

 On 11 January 2023, Marcondes rejoined former club FC Nordsjælland on loan for the remainder of the 2022-23 season.
+He returned to Bournemouth at the end of the season.

+Marcondes moved on loan to Scottish Premiership club Hibernian in January 2024.

+On 5 June 2024, Bournemouth announced he would leave the club in the summer when his contract expired.